-Dr. Steven Pals specializes in orthopedics/orthopedic surgery and sports medicine and practices in Watertown, WI and Juneau, WI.
-Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Pals accepts.
-He graduated from Tufts University School of Medicine.
-He trained at Fitzsimons Army Medical Center for his residency.
+Dr. Steven Pals practices orthopedics/orthopedic surgery and sports medicine in Watertown, WI and Juneau, WI.
+Dr. Pals honors Humana HMO, Humana Bronze, Humana Catastrophic, and more.
+He attended Tufts University School of Medicine and then went on to complete his residency at Fitzsimons Army Medical Center.
 He is professionally affiliated with UW Health Partners Watertown Regional Medical Center (WRMC).

 Clinical interests: Sports Health

-Dr. Terry Roman's specialties are orthopedics/orthopedic surgery and sports medicine.
-He practices in Johnson Creek, WI and Watertown, WI.
+Dr. Terry Roman's areas of specialization are orthopedics/orthopedic surgery and sports medicine; he sees patients in Johnson Creek, WI and Watertown, WI.
 He is affiliated with UW Health Partners Watertown Regional Medical Center (WRMC).
-After attending A.T.
-Still University, Kirksville College of Osteopathic Medicine for medical school, Dr. Roman completed his residency training at a hospital affiliated with Michigan State University (MSU).
 He honors Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+Dr. Roman attended A.T.
+Still University, Kirksville College of Osteopathic Medicine and then went on to complete his residency at a hospital affiliated with Michigan State University (MSU).

 Clinical interests: Elbow Problems, Knee Problems, Ankle Problems, Injuries